Outstanding sire stats for Panspacificflight:

-60 per cent winners from first NZ crop . . . and between them they’ve won 60 races!
+60 per cent winners from first NZ crop . . . just 14 horses who’ve won 65 races!

 BROOKLYN FLIGHT is the horse that keeps on giving.
 From the first North American crop of Macca Lodge sire Panspacificflight, the eight-year-old gelding won his 40th race at The Meadows in Pennsylvania on 27 August in the pretty sharp time of 1:50.4.
 His earnings are somewhere north of $US350,000.
 But that’s only part of the story.

 “It’s unbelievable how one horse can bring so much joy to your friends and family, ” his trainer says.

 MACCA LODGE: NEW ZEALAND FROZEN SEMEN base for PANSPACIFICFLIGHT AND NET TEN EOM

 You do not have to send your mare to Southland to be served.
 Macca Lodge provides other NZ breeding centres with frozen semen.